By Rebecca Wade

 The likelihood that your gun rights will be restored depends largely on the nature of the underlying conviction and your track record since the charge.
 Let’s say you were convicted of a nonviolent crime 10-20 years ago, have not had any run-ins with the law since, and are currently an employed, law-abiding citizen.
 Your chances of having your gun rights restored are high.
 However, if the initial crime you were convicted of involved a firearm, it will be much harder to get your gun rights restored — even if you’ve had an excellent track record after the fact.

-Wade says it’s crucial to present the human side of your story to the court.
+It’s crucial to present the human side of your story to the court.
 Whether you own a firearm or service weapon that’s a family heirloom, or if hunting is a big family tradition, it’s important for the court to know why you’re filing the petition.

 Related Content: